Damaged Intellectuals'

 MICHAEL.MERRILL.MD@GMAIL.COM

-The Damaged Intellectuals' Therapeutic Association (DITA) is the brainchild of Dr. Michael Merrill, who realized during COVID that he missed having group discussions on intellectual topics.
-Of course, few of us reach the level of a true intellectual, which is why the adjective "Damaged" is added on.
-The purpose is companionship, which, in the setting of the social isolation of COVID, seemed to be therapeutic.
+The Damaged Intellectuals' Therapeutic Association (DITA) is the brainchild of Dr. Mike Merrill, who realized during COVID that he missed having group discussions on intellectual topics.
+Of course, few of us reach the level of a true intellectual, hence the adjective "damaged".

 Is civility decreasing in America?